joszuijderwijk/personal-website/_pages/homelab.md

 #### Other services

-Beyond meida, these services handle everything from networking to automation.
+Beyond media, these services handle everything from networking to automation.

 | Service | Description |
 |---------|-------------|